 - 82% of enrolled grad students are employed or continuing their education

 4 Year; San Diego, CA

 United States University is one of the many private colleges working to make post-secondary schooling more affordable.
 They have various payment plans, helping enrolled students afford to train in three primary areas.
 The current program categories the school offers include:

 You’ll find many similarities between this school and other standard universities and colleges.
 For example, United States University offers both undergraduate and graduate degree programs.
 You can also find doctoral programs if you want to further your education even more.

-Students can unlock various fascinating learning pathways, such as international programs.
-You’ll be able to diversify your training in countries worldwide.
-Additionally, United States University has plenty of scholarships and financial aid options, making school more attainable for all students.
+Students can unlock various fascinating learning pathways and international students can find their pathways are made easier through United States University’s programs.
+You’ll be able to diversify your training with students from around the world.
+Additionally, United States University has plenty of scholarships and financial aid options, making school more attainable for all students, foreign and domestic.